visit-dav/visit/src/doc/using_visit/Preferences/File_Locations.rst

 * Written: On demand when user selects :menuselection:`File --> Save session...`
-* Read: On demand when user selects :menuselection:`File --> Restor session...` or when the ``-sessionfile`` command-line :ref:`startup option <StartupOptions>` is used to specify a session file to open at startup.
+* Read: On demand when user selects :menuselection:`File --> Restor session...` or when the ``-sessionfile`` command line :ref:`startup option <StartupOptions>` is used to specify a session file to open at startup.
 * Format: ASCII `XML <https://en.wikipedia.org/wiki/XML>`_.